 - Provide greater security

-Without effective digital asset management protocols, there are several challenges you are likely to encounter.
-Without the security and encryption features of a DAM system, files can become corrupted and exploited.
+For instance, without the security and encryption features of a DAM system, files can become corrupted and exploited.
 Documents can also be accessed and shared by the wrong users if they’re not properly tracked.

 By closely monitoring your digital assets, you can analyse and track the lifecycle of each file.
 A lifecycle refers to an asset’s journey from creation to expiration, which can be broken down into four stages: